villidilli/SimpleJavaRecommender/README.md

 * Cosine Similarity

 > A few key areas to improve based upon the existing Duke project:
-  1. cold start
+  1. cold start: asks the new user to rate 20 randomly sampled movies with a set of criteria.
-  2. remove individual user baseline bias
+  2. remove individual user baseline bias by subtracting the average rating.
-  3. adjust similarity weighting based upon movie types (controversial or commonly acclaimed movies) and number of commonly rated movies among two users.
+  3. Incorporate both item based and user based collaborative filters.

+## Blog post:

+> link: